Logging on tutorial

 This is not the place for a long tutorial on picking a good password.
 Try an internet search for advice.
 Or use several short unrelated words separated by digits or punctuation marks.

-After clicking Reset Password you should see this confirmation screen
+You should then see this screen

 What could possibly go wrong?